ForgedWoW/WrathForgedCore/README.md

 ## Extendability
-Use `IModule` interface from Autofac to register DI or impliment the interface `IRegisterDependancyInjection` to be passed the DI container, logger and configuraiton.
+Impliment the interface `IRegisterDependancyInjection` to be passed the DI container, logger and configuraiton.

 See [Scripts for more help](https://github.com/ForgedWoW/WrathForgedCore/blob/main/Help/Scripts.md)